 UW has seen a robust return to study abroad since global travel was suspended in 2020.
 Our team remains committed to cross-cultural education and global engagement.
 We appreciate your partnership.

-UW Faculty-led Study Abroad Programs offer the opportunity for a group of students to work closely with a UW faculty member in a discipline and country of interest.
+UW Faculty-led programs are an opportunity for UW students to work with a UW faculty member in a specific discipline and country.
+UW Study Abroad is proud to support programs led by our faculty and we ensure that they are academically rigorous, financially accessible, and integrated with courses of study.
 We are particularly interested in programs that:

 - Engage students with faculty research and areas of expertise

-- Offer and make the most of cross-college collaborations, blended classrooms, and service or internship opportunities
+- Offer cross-college collaborations, blended classrooms, and service learning or internship opportunities

 - Align with the UW Race and Equity Initiative

-- Thoughtfully serve and engage students and disciplines underrepresented in the study abroad community
+- Thoughtfully serve students and disciplines underrepresented in the study abroad community

-If you are unable to make any of these times, contact us at firstname.lastname@example.org to set up a meeting with a member of our staff.
+If you would like to discuss an idea for a program in the meantime, contact us at firstname.lastname@example.org to set up a meeting with a member of our staff.

 - Consult the Forum on Education Abroad’s Standards of Good Practice to learn about programming best practices.

-- Reach out to the faculty-led program team to discuss your concept or ask questions, or attend a program proposal information session.
+- Reach out to the Faculty-led program team or attend an info session to discuss your concept or ask questions.

 - Determine your program term and the number of credits: